bernie-skipole/indipyclient/docs/source/usage/devices.rst

 .. autoclass:: indipyclient.ipyclient.SnapDevice
    :members:

 The dumps and dump methods can be used to create JSON records of the device state.
-The JSON record does not include BLOB values, they are set as null.

 The SnapDevice object has attributes, which are copies of the Device attributes.